 AR-15 Build Tools Parts List

-- Upper Vice Block: This let’s you safely and effectively hold your upper in place, which is especially important while you’re installing your barrel.
+This lets you safely and effectively hold your upper in place, which is especially important while you’re installing your barrel.
 I use this DPMS block.

-- C-Clamp: Buy a cheap 3 Pack off Amazon and use them as needed to install your roll pins.
+Buy a cheap 3-pack off Amazon and use them as needed to install your roll pins.

-- Armorer’s Wrench: Needed for tightening your barrel nut, delta ring, castle nut, etc. They’re relatively cheap, and is also one of the only purpose-built tools you’ll need.
-We recommend this guy.
+Needed for tightening your barrel nut, delta ring, castle nut, etc. They’re relatively cheap and are also one of the only purpose-built tools you’ll need.

 That about does it for the tools you’ll need.
-I’m sure there’s a million and one other things out there that you can use, and I’d love to here about tools that could make the job easier, or about the…creative ways you all have built your rifles, so let me know in the comments below if I’m missing anything that helps you out.
+I’m sure there are a million and one other things out there that you can use, so let me know in the comments below if I’m missing anything that helps you out.

 How To Build One